pointw-dev/halchemy/src/docs-generator/src/deprecated/parameters.md

 Most of the methods has `parameters` in its signature.
 This is a name/value pair object which is used by the method to build the query string.

-Let's want to send a `GET` request from the root resource to the link whose relation is `customers` - and you want to add to the `href` the following query string parameters: `...?max_results=50&page=7`
+Let's want to send a `GET` request from the home resource to the link whose relation is `customers` - and you want to add to the `href` the following query string parameters: `...?max_results=50&page=7`

 Here is how you do that using `parameters`